John-Gaitho/Music-Management-System-./README.md

 ```
 Copy code
 python cli.py list-artists
-Find an Artist by ID:

 To find an artist by their ID:
 bash
 Copy code
 ```bash
 python cli.py find-artist <artist_id>
 ```
-Create an Album:

 To create an album for a specific artist, use the following command with the album title and artist ID:
-bash
-Copy code

 ```bash
 python cli.py create-album-cli <album_title> <artist_id>
 ```